Morgan Stanley to seek Fed approval for more share buyback - WSJ

-Morgan Stanley (MS.N) plans to seek the U.S. Federal Reserve approval to widen the $500 million (310 million pounds) share buyback program cleared earlier this year, the Wall Street Journal reported, citing people familiar with the matter.
+Oct 29 Morgan Stanley plans to seek the U.S. Federal Reserve approval to widen the $500 million share buyback program cleared earlier this year, the Wall Street Journal reported, citing people familiar with the matter.

 Large and complex banks must seek the Fed's approval to buy back their stock or pay a dividend to shareholders.

-Morgan Stanley has not yet decided on what it will ask for in 2014 or if the figure will exceed the existing share repurchase program, according to the paper. (link.reuters.com/wed34v)
+Morgan Stanley has not yet decided on what it will ask for in 2014 or if the figure will exceed the existing share repurchase program, according to the paper. ()

 By the end of September, Morgan Stanley had spent $123 million of the $500 million it was authorized to buy back.
 This existing plan ends in March, the report said.